vibe-io/cdk-extensions/src/glue-tables/README.md

 ### Glue

 ### Athena Queries
+Creates an Athena Query using the **cdk-extensions/athena** constructs.
 One AthenaNamedQuery is created by default:
 - **s3-request-errors**: Gets the 100 most recent failed S3 access requests.